wesaraw/grocery-app-and-list/README.md

 6. After selecting items from the stores you like, choose the final store for the item.
 The add-on remembers your choice.
 7. Repeat these steps for each grocery item you wish to check.
-8. When you are ready to shop, click **Comit**.
+8. When you are ready to shop, click **Commit**.
 This opens a shopping list.
    Press **Confirm Add** to update your pantry.
 9. Use **Edit Inventory** to change what you have on hand.
 10. Use **Edit Consumption** to record how much you used this year.